 Section Consistency Priority H2: Encourage a range of housing options to support and retain a diverse community The Planning Proposal is consistent with this priority as the contributions will assist Council to increase affordable and social housing stock, contributing to greater housing options and providing accommodation that allows a diversity of individuals and families to continue residing in Waverley.
 Priority H3: Increase amount of affordable rental and social housing.
 H3.
 1. Develop an affordable housing contributions scheme for all new apartment developments.
-Initial modelling and analysis suggests the The Planning Proposal is consistent with this priority as the contributions will assist Council to increase affordable and social housing stock.
+Initial modelling and analysis suggests the scheme could comprise the following elements: A small levy (1-3%) applying to all new residential apartment development.
+A higher levy (10-15%) applying to sites receiving uplift through planning controls.
+The Planning Proposal is consistent with this priority as the contributions will assist Council to increase affordable and social housing stock.